stephenyang0215/used_vehicle/README.md

 4. Comparison of each body style by marketshare percentage and average vehicle price by three grouped states.
 ![exp4](Images/bodystyle_price_percentage.png)

-[Machine Learning] (Usedcar_ML.ipynb) : The task of ML is to fit the model to the dataset.
+[Machine Learning](Usedcar_ML.ipynb) : The task of ML is to fit the model to the dataset.
 And find the optimal solution to the predication.
 ### XGBoost
 ![ML1](Images/gbtree_train_test.png)